bestcolour/IoT-Indoor-Positioning-HeatMap/BLE_only/README.md

 ```
 scp BLE_publisher.py <hostname>@<RaspberryPiIPAddress>:/home/<hostname>/IoTProject/bluepy/
 ```

-- Install the package paho-mqtt through the command
+- Install the package paho-mqtt through the command (Skip to chained commands below if you want to skip the step by step installation)
 ```
 sudo pip3 install --break-system-packages paho-mqtt
 ```